agbld/microorg-defect-detection/README.md

 **Method**:
 - Train the model with each class separately.
 Specifically, use `prepare_dataset.py` to prepare a dataset for each class.
 Then, train the model with `main.py` for each class.
 - Use `yolo11x` model for all experiments.
-- Use `--epochs 100` for faster experiments.
+- Use `--epochs 500` to ensure convergence.

 ### Training as Validation